-Best Times to Go To Iceland: A Guide Visiting Iceland in Summer (June – August)
+Best Times to Go To Iceland: A Guide Visiting Iceland in the Summer (June – August)

-Iceland is your (and everyone else’s!) oyster in the Summer months – and is definitely peak Iceland tourist season.
+Iceland is your (and everyone else’s!) oyster in the Summer months – and is definitely peak season where visitor numbers swell.
 The weather is mild (for an arctic circle country), heaps of attractions are open and accessible – and prices soar as tourist season gets into full swing and people visit in droves.

-Summer (June July and August) is easily the most popular time of year to visit Iceland and the long days – the Summer Solstice and longest day of the year boasts 21+ hours of daylight make for some perfect conditions for Iceland photography!
+Summer (June and July and August) is easily the most popular time of year to visit Iceland and comes with the best weather.
+The long days and in particular, the Summer Solstice and longest day of the year boasts 21+ hours of daylight make for some perfect conditions for Iceland photography!
 (They don’t call it the midnight sun for no reason!) and has a range of natural beauty to discover.
 Summer is the answer to most peoples question about when to go to Iceland.

 Things to do in Summer in Iceland:

-FESTIVALS & EVENTS IN ICELAND SUMMER: National Day is celebrated all around Iceland on 17 June; The Great Fish Day happens in Dalvík in August (and is a haven for seafood lovers!); There is the Bræðslan music festival in East Iceland in July and Gay Pride and Culture Night in Reykjavík fall in August.
+FESTIVALS & EVENTS IN ICELAND SUMMER: Seamans Day / Sailors Day is celebrated on the 1st Sunday in June; National Day is celebrated all around Iceland on 17 June; The Great Fish Day happens in Dalvík in August (and is a haven for seafood lovers!); There is the Bræðslan music festival in East Iceland in July and Gay Pride and Culture Night in Reykjavík fall in August.

 Hours of Daylight: 20 – 21hrs